Piezoid/HISEA/README.md

 A detailed comparison of HISEA with other leading programs can be found in HISEA paper (Nilesh Khiste and Lucian Ilie).
 Below are some plots showing different comparisons.

+We have used a modified version of _EstimateROC_ utility from MHAP, for evaluating _Sensitivity_, _Specificity_ and _Precision_.
+The modified _EstimateROC_ Java file can be downloaded from [here](http://www.csd.uwo.ca/~ilie/HISEA/conf_files/EstimateROC.java).
+To use modified _EstimateROC_ utility, please replace your exiting _EstimateROC.java_ file in MHAP with this copy and recompile MHAP code.

 ## Sensitivity Comparisons